How to apply Regulation (EU) 1379/2013 on the Common Organisation of the Markets of Fishery and Aquaculture Products (CMO)

 In the case on non-pre-packed products covered by the FIC regulation, EU countries may adopt national measures.

 - What happens if a food business still has old labels on stock when the regulations start to apply?

-Products that were labelled before 13 December 2014 and do not comply with the new rules can still be sold until stocks are exhausted.
-However, the labels on stock that are not stuck on the package of the products cannot be used.
+However, in the case of CMO regulation, labelled or marked packages and products labelled before 13 December 2014 that do not comply with the new rules can still be sold until stocks are exhausted.

 Products labelled on or after that date must meet the new requirements.

 - Which nomenclature should be used on the label for EU and non-EU countries?